bbauska/meta-html-css-in-depth/index-2.md

 Similar to the isolation of elements, you can move a certain element to observe its behavior.
 Doing a comparison can often help you to understand the source of the problem.

 The CSS compiler reads the elements from right to left.
-As an example, for a selector such as div .alpha \> p, the element read first will be p before moving 'outside'.
+As an example, for a selector such as div .alpha &gt; p, the element read first will be p before moving 'outside'.
 When you change the position of the p from inside the .alpha class to some other position inside your code, it is easier to debug the source of the problem.
 This should be done on a case-specific basis.

 ## Getting familiar with the box model